 Ruby has been gaining popularity, and a framework called Ruby on Rails has helped to increase its usage for web programming.
 The Ruby language is completely object-oriented, in that everything is an object.
 For instance, even the most basic data types like integers have methods and instance variables.
 This provides a greater ability to use method chaining, where many lines of code can be consolidated into one.
 For example, if you wanted to use three different methods on a string, one way would be to write several lines of code as shown below.

 These methods could instead be chained, as shown in the below code.

 z = "Computer".reverse.upcase.downcase

-Ruby is also known for being a flexible language, since it allows for programmers to make modifications to various parts of the language if desired.
+Ruby is also known for being a flexible language, because it allows for programmers to make modifications to various parts of the language if desired.
 More information on Ruby programming can be found using the resources below.